Ash and dash: Reading church offers drive-thru Ash Wednesday amid pandemic

-Due to the ongoing pandemic, the Archdiocese of Boston and many others are changing the way they plan to give out ashes.
-The new protocols will include mask requirements for all and no physical contact.
+Due to the ongoing pandemic, the Archdiocese of Boston and many others have had to change the way they dole out ashes.
+The new protocols included mask requirements for all and no physical contact.

-Ashes will be sprinkled on the forehead instead of marked in the sign of the cross.
+Ashes were sprinkled on the forehead instead of marked in the sign of the cross.

-Pastors will also have the option to distribute the ashes with cotton swabs.
-The swabs would only be used once and then burned after use.
+Pastors also had the option to distribute the ashes with cotton swabs.
+The swabs were only used once and then burned after use.

-A pastor will also be allowed to give out packets of ashes for people to bring home to their families.
+Pastors were also allowed to give out packets of ashes for people to bring home to their families.

 In a statement to members, leaders say: “Both parties must be wearing masks.
 The words should be said once at the beginning for the whole congregation, and not individually.
 Some parishes may in fact decide not to distribute ashes this year.”